JJohnyy/Bohemian-Estates/README.md

 # Page goals

-* First time visitor goals
+* **First time visitor goals**
+  * first time visitor will be led to form where he will leave his contact details

 # Resposivness